A newly deployed Aria Operations stays in evaluation mode after configuring a vCenter integration

 Resolution

-Select a valid vSphere 8 Enterprise Plus for vSphere Foundation or vSphere 8 Enterprise Plus for VCF from the Existing Licenses and click OK
+3. Select a valid vSphere 8 Enterprise Plus for vSphere Foundation or vSphere 8 Enterprise Plus for VCF from the Existing Licenses and click OK.

-To refresh the Aria Operation license, log into Aria Operations and go to Administration > Integrations and remove the vCenter integration.
+2. To Remove the vCenter integration.
+Go to Administration > Integrations and expand the vCenter instance.
+Click the 3 vertical dots, and click delete.
+This will remove the remove the vCenter integration.
 (You do not have to delete data).

-The evaluation banner will be removed and Aria Operations will not be in restricted mode.
+8. The evaluation banner will be removed and/or Aria Operations will not be in restricted mode.